DSCustoms/gps-logger/README.md

 ## Manual Installation
-If you want to manually install it, install all the dependencies and use the code found in 'app.py', 'gps_logger.py' and 'index.html'
+If you want to manually install it, install all the dependencies and use the scripts from here.

-GPS_TPV_test.py is a script that will test the gps output of your device once everything is set up

 GPS_Heart.py is a script that will draw a giant heart on the map output.
 Run this once and go view the web page.
 Fully customizable.